Decelium/launchpad/FirstReactApp/README.md

 # Your first React website on Decelium.com

-React is a framework for writing user interfaces.
-In this tutorial we will deploy a simple React website to Decelium.
-At the end of this tutorial you will have your first React website on Decelium.
+Use the JavaScript UI-design library React to create a website showing the rotating React logo, and deploy it on Decelium.

 ## Previous tasks